DZD-eV-Diabetes-Research/redcap-docker/README.md

 ## Disclaimer

 This is not an official REDCap project.
-We are an institutional partner of the REDCap Consortium, but beyond that we have no connection to REDCap — we are simply REDCap users.
+We are an institutional partner of the REDCap Consortium, but beyond that we have no connection to REDCap - we are simple REDCap users.

 This project does **not** distribute REDCap and never will.
 It is a wrapper to help deploy REDCap.
 You still need to provide your own licensed copy of REDCap, or a valid login to the REDCap community portal to download it automatically.